 Identify environmental problems and recommend plans and programs to the appropriate Township board and/or commission for the promotion and conservation of the natural resources and for the protection and improvement of the quality of the environment within the Township's limits.

 Undertake such environmental tasks as requested by the Board of Supervisors.

-Energy Efficiency The Whitemarsh Township Environmental Advisory Board worked with Practical Energy Solutions to create a Township Energy Audit assessing the Township Administration Building and the Police Department.
-View the 2013 Energy Audit (PDF) online.
+The Township last worked with Practical Energy Solutions in 2013 to create a Township Energy Audit assessing the Township Administration Building and the Police Department.
+View the 2013 Energy Audit (PDF) here.

 The incandescent light bulb has virtually been unchanged since Thomas Edison invented it.
 Although revolutionary for the time, the amount of energy used to provide light is very high.
 In fact most of the energy is given off as heat with only a small amount being converted to light.
 Newer compact florescent (CFL) bulbs use far less energy to produce the same amount of light (lumens).